mozilla/addons-frontend/README.md

   [`src/core/types/coreTypes`](https://github.com/mozilla/addons-frontend/blob/master/src/core/types/coreTypes.js)
   if you have to.
-* Try to avoid loose types like `Object` or `any` but feel free to use them if you are falling down a rabbit hole.
+* Try to avoid loose types like `Object` or `any` but feel free to use them if you are spending too much time declaring types that depend on other types that depend on other types, and so on.
 * You can add a `$FLOW_FIXME` comment to skip a Flow check if you run into a bug or if you hit something that's making you bang your head on the keyboard.
 If it's something you think is unfixable then use